We may earn commission from the links in this post

 Best Substitutes for Butter

 Butter in most recipes can be substituted to make a healthier gluten-free recipe.
 For every 8 tablespoons or 1 stick of butter, you can use 8 tablespoons or Spectrum Organic Shortening, 1 stick of Fleischmann’s unsalted margarine, 8 tablespoons of Earth balance Buttery Spread, or 8 tablespoons of either vegetable oil or olive oil.
+(Here’s some olive oil dispensers you may like)

 To better reduce fat in replacing butter, you can substitute the 8 tablespoons of butter for 6 tablespoons of unsweetened applesauce and 2 tablespoons of the fat of your choice.